hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 *Nat Biotechnol.
 2008 Dec; 26(12): 1351–1359*

 Due to the sequencing of the 5' ends of the fragments, this results in an enrichment of reads from the + strand (blue in the image below) being slightly offset from the enrichment of reads from the - strand (red in the image below).
-We need to **determine the number of bases to shift the peaks to yeild maximum correlation between the two peaks**, which **should** correspond to the predominant **fragment length**.
-We can calculate shift yeilding maximum correlation this using the **cross-corrlation metric**.
+We need to **determine the number of bases to shift the peaks to yield maximum correlation between the two peaks**, which **should** correspond to the predominant **fragment length**.
+We can calculate the shift yielding the maximum correlation using the **cross-corrlation metric**.

 <img src="../img/model_shift.png" width =300>